-Members of the Council have direct influence over the Council's financial and operating policies.
-The total of Members' allowances and expenses paid in the year is shown in Note 31.
-During the year, works and services to the value of $\pounds 4.3m$ ($\pounds 2.8m$ in 2019/20) were commissioned for companies, voluntary and similar organisations in which Members declared an interest.
+Members of the Council have direct control over the Council's financial and operating policies.
+The total of Members' allowances and expenses paid in the year is shown in Note 32.
+During the year, works and services to the net value of £0.3m (£3m in 2021/22) were commissioned for companies, voluntary and similar organisations in which Members declared an interest.
 Contracts were entered in full compliance with the Council's standing orders.
+In all instances, transactions were made with proper consideration of declarations of interest.
+The relevant members did not take part in any discussion or decision.
+Details of these transactions are recorded in the register of members interest, open to public inspection at the town hall during office hours.

-Note 37 - Capital Expenditure and Capital Financing
+Note 38 - Capital Expenditure and Capital Financing